Push to allow parish-wide vote on St. George fails in Senate committee

-A bid to allow all voters in East Baton Rouge Parish voters to decide whether St. George becomes a city – not just those neighborhoods that would be in St. George – was shelved Thursday in a Senate committee.
+A bid to allow all voters in East Baton Rouge Parish to decide whether St. George becomes a city – not just those in neighborhoods that make up St. George – was shelved Thursday in a Senate committee.

 The vote was 4-3.